singnet/das-poc/service/README.md

 }
 ```

-In these assignments, the values for $1 and $2 can are interchangeable.
+In these assignments, the values for $1 and $2 are interchangeable.

 # How to build and run a serve

-In this tutorial we show how to build and deploy a DAS GRPC server using Docker containers ([Docker documentation](https://docs.docker.com/)).
+In this tutorial we show how to build and deploy a DAS gRPC server using Docker containers ([Docker documentation](https://docs.docker.com/)).

 ## Step 1 - download Github repository